BIOS-IN5410/Repr_Bioinfo/Repr_Bioinfo_day1.md

 * Click "Settings," then on the  settings page, click "SSH and GPG keys," on the left side "Account settings" menu.
 * Click the "New SSH key" button on the right side.
-* Now, you can add a title, for example `Fox.sigma2.no` so we can remember where the original key pair files are located
+* Now, you can add a title, for example `Fox.educloud.no` so we can remember where the original key pair files are located
 * Paste your SSH key into the field
 * Click the "Add SSH key" to complete the setup.